IoUCert: Robustness Verification for Anchor-based Object Detectors: Method

 \subsection{Coordinate Transformation}

-As outlined in Section \ref{ssec:object_detection}, object detectors predict offsets $\mathbf{o}$ which are then converted to corner coordinates $(z_0, z_1, z_2, z_3)$ using the mapping $h \circ \phi$.
-We bound the IoU function \emph{directly} with respect to the predicted offsets, rather than propagating the offset bounds through $\phi$ (which maps the anchor box priors and predicted offsets to center-format bounding boxes), and then through $h$ (which converts the predicted offsets into corner-format coordinates) before bounding the IoU function~\cite{Cohen+24}.
-Our approach circumvents the over-approximation that bound propagation over $h \circ \phi$ would induce.
+As outlined in Section~\ref{ssec:object_detection}, object detectors predict offsets $\mathbf{o}$ that are converted to corner coordinates $(z_0, z_1, z_2, z_3)$ via the mapping $\psi \circ \phi$.
+We bound the IoU function \emph{directly} with respect to the predicted offsets, rather than propagating the offset bounds through $\psi \circ \phi$ before bounding the IoU function~\cite{Cohen+24}, thereby circumventing the overapproximation that bound propagation over $\psi \circ \phi$ would induce.

-To bound the IoU between the predicted offsets $\mathbf{o}$ of a bounding box and a fixed ground truth box $g$, we need to bound the expression $\mathrm{IoU}(h \circ \phi(\mathbf{o}), g)$.
+To bound the IoU between the predicted offsets $\mathbf{o}$ of a bounding box and a fixed ground truth box $g$, we need to bound the expression $\mathrm{IoU}(\psi \circ \phi(\mathbf{o}), g)$.
 Here, we focus on deriving the optimal upper bound using the given offset bounds $[\underline{\mathbf{o}}, \overline{\mathbf{o}}]$ for $ \mathbf{o} = (o_0, o_1, o_2, o_3)$; the derivation for the lower bound is analogous.
 We want to solve the constrained maximisation problem: